IATI/D-Portal/plated/README.md

-The following scripts may be run from your checked out directory.
+The following scripts may be run from this projects root directory.

 	plated/upgrade